 Please put the plates on your vehicle, the paperwork that came with the plates is your temporary registration.
 If you need an inspection, use the temporary registration.
 The certificate and sticker will arrive by mail within about two weeks.

 If you are on active duty, and a Vermont resident, the military extension validates your existing Vermont Driver's License for up to 4 years from the date it would normally expire.
 While it is necessary for the Department to send notice of all expiring licenses, such notice may be disregarded by you if you have obtained a military extension.

 Safety or Service Organizations may request the creation of a new plate per 23 V.S.A. § 304.

 "Safety organizations" are groups that provide police and fire protection, rescue squads, the Vermont National Guard, organizations required to respond to public emergencies, and amateur radio operators licensed by the U.S. Federal Communications Commission.
 To qualify for a special organization plate, safety organizations must have at least 100 in-state members in good standing.

 Act 71, which became law on July 1, 2017, removed any end date from the law that authorizes certain motor vehicles registered in Vermont to display Vermont Strong plates that cover a regular front license plate.
-See Law Enforcement Bulletin here.
+No other alternate plates are allowed.

 No, you may gift your personally owned vehicle to anyone you choose, but the plates belong to you and not to the vehicle.
 The new owner must apply for new plates and registration under their name.